A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions

 \section{Summary}

 We performed a VSSTW analysis with the purpose of searching for transient $\gamma$-ray signals in the \textit{Fermi}-LAT data.
-Compared to the previous searches by means of this technique by \citet[][]{PMV2021} and \citet[][]{PM2023}, we used 6-hour time intervals instead of 7-day time intervals.
+Compared to the previous searches by means of this technique by \citet[][]{PMV2021} and \citet[][]{PM2023}, we used six-hour time intervals instead of seven-day time intervals.
 The use of shorter time intervals increased \hbb{the} signal-to-noise ratio and allowed more detections of GRBs and solar flares.
 The detected transient sources, including GRBs and solar flares, are listed in Table \ref{T1}.
-This refined search increased the number of short transient $\gamma$-ray sources, such as GRBs and solar flares, by a factor of 3 compared to the number reported in the search previously published by \citet[][]{PMV2021}. \hdm{The present analysis, for the first time, revealed a $\gamma$-ray signal from the solar flare on 2023 December 31 that occurred during the 25th solar cycle.} In addition, the performed VSSTW analysis resulted in detections of 37 transient signals associated with the quiescent emission from the solar disk.
+This refined search increased the number of short transient $\gamma$-ray sources, such as GRBs and solar flares, by a factor of 3 compared to the number reported in the search previously published by \citet[][]{PMV2021}.
+Based on this analysis, we reported for the first time a $\gamma$-ray signal from the solar flare that occurred on 2023 December 31 during the 25th solar cycle.\LEt{***as written it says you reported it on December 31. or perhaps: Based on this analysis, we reported for the first time a $\gamma$-ray signal from the solar flare that occurred on 2023 December 31 during the 25th solar cycle.} In addition, the performed VSSTW analysis resulted in detections of 37 transient signals associated with the quiescent emission from the solar disk.
 The distribution of these 37 signals indicates the presence of the solar modulation \hlw{of Galactic cosmic rays}.
 All these \hbb{show} the efficiency of the VSSTW technique for blind searches for intraday $\gamma$-ray transients.